Link

 Extract Structured and Marked Content

-For PDF files with tagged content, JPedal can extract the document’s logical structure — headings, paragraphs, tables, and reading order — as well as the raw marked content stream.
+For PDF files with tagged content, JPedal can extract the document’s logical structure, including headings, paragraphs, tables and reading order, as well as the raw marked content tree.

 Extract structured content from a PDF